Home Security Technology

 particular attention to technologies that I have personally deployed.

-systems, locks, lighting, window and door hardware, and surveilance
+It covers information on alarm systems, locks, lighting, window and

-home less of a target for burglary, and it discuss techniques like
+attention to methods to make your home less of a target for burglary,

-lock bumping used by criminals and how to reduce such risks.
+and it discuss techniques like lock bumping used by criminals and how

 Defense in Depth